 - Similarly, any person who buys registered land in Buganda must observe the rights of Kibanja holders on the land.

 - Tenants by occupancy and Kibanja holders can also register a caveat at the Registry of Lands where they have reason to suspect that the registered landowner intends to enter a land transaction which will affect their rights and interests.

-An absentee landlord is a person who owns and rents out a profit-earning property, but does not live within the property’s local economic region.
+An absentee landlord is a person who owns and rents out a profit-earning property but does not live within the property’s local economic region.
 The term “absentee landlord” describes the situation where a person with the ultimate ownership of land—and this may be an actual person, a corporate entity, or even the state itself—does not personally use the land but instead extracts payment for its use by another.
 In one sense most landlords are “absent” in that the land is let for a rent to another person who enjoys physical possession and use of it.
 Historically absentee landlords have generated both social and economic problems on a grand scale, especially when the absenteeism is allied with external domination of the local territory

 BUYING PRIVATE MAILO LAND

 The process of obtaining a certificate of title under Mailo land is supposed to be done through law.
 It is important to note that no new titles are offered under Mailo Land, but rather old titles are either subdivided or transferred into new names.
 In order to get a land title subdivided or transferred; you get the plot and block number of the land, then present it to the Registry of Titles at the Lands Offices who will confirm whether it is registered.
-The owner from who you are buying fills in a transfer form and two consent forms.
+The owner from whom you are buying fills in a transfer form and two consent forms.

-What some Mailo landlords do is sell off land without the consent of the tenants, and in the end the new buyer gets in trouble with the tenants who were not informed of the sale by their landlord, yet the law protects them that if they were not informed then they have to be compensated.
+What some Mailo landlords do is sell off the land without the consent of the tenants, and in the end, the new buyer gets in trouble with the tenants who were not informed of the sale by their landlord, yet the law protects them that if they were not informed then they have to be compensated.